Who Is Forming Your Child?

 authority becomes suspect

-But children do not possess the developmental maturity to design their own moral architecture.
+But children do not yet possess the maturity to design their own moral architecture.

 They imitate before they reason.